-OUTSIDE CRANKS
+OUTSIDE CRANKS & AXLES

 The outside cranks have square holes in the centre to ensure the 'quartering' is correct.
-One side of the centre hole is countersunk, and should be to the outside, so that the fixing screw finishes up flush with the outer face.
+One side of the centre hole is countersunk (CSK), and should be to the outside, so that the 4BA CSK fixing screw finishes up flush with the outer face.
+The two outside cranks that we are going to fit to the rear axle are the ones with the plain crank pins fitted.